-- i. does not create an over-concentration of such a use in the local area, or cause harm to residential amenity or the surrounding area; and - the building or site (including any outbuildings) is suitable for use as housing in multiple occupation, with provision made, for example, for appropriate refuse and recycling storage, cycle and car parking and drying areas; and - iii. will be accessible to sustainable modes of transport, shops and other local services.
+- i. does not lead to an over-concentration of such a use within the local area and the existing building or site is suitable for use as housing in multiple occupation; and. - ii. includes satisfactory provision for on-site car parking, cycle parking and the storage of refuse containers; and, - iii. will be accessible to local shops and community facilities and to public transport services.